alxtsg/BFC/README.md

 ## Description ##

-BFC (Block From Countries) uses Packet Filter (PF) to block network traffic from specific countries.
+Uses Packet Filter (PF) to accept or block traffic from specific countries.
 Written for use on OpenBSD.

-BFC uses data from APNIC.
-Currently blocks traffic from China.
+Data from APNIC is being used to generate the IP address collections.

 ## Installation ##